jordphilli/cse15l-lab-reports/lab-report-5-week-10.md

 ## Bug 1:
 Line 212 of the files is different, which refers to test 194:
 ![bug1](Bug1.png)
 The expected output should be [url], but my version of Markdownparse did not count this as a valid link.
-This is because my code does not account for the "\" character which makes the next character a part of the string in the name of the link.
+This is because my code does not account for the forward slash character which makes the next character a part of the string in the name of the link.
 Code to be edited:
 ![mine](mine.png)